12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Place waterproof containers on each shelf to organize smaller items

-Additional styling tip: Keep the tidal system simple at first—start with just two adjustable shelves while you get used to the functionality.
+Keep the tidal system simple at first.
+Start with just two adjustable shelves while you get used to the functionality.
 Balance the dynamic nature of this storage system with a few fixed elements in your bathroom to maintain visual stability.

 My clients are always amazed when I show them this clever storage solution!
 The "Hidden Tide Pool Vanity" transforms the often awkward space beneath your sink into a wonderfully whimsical yet highly functional storage system inspired by nature's own tide pools.